 Thanks to their potatoes’ prime qualities, and a lot of perseverance, distillery plans started to progress.
 In early 2014 building began in earnest, with Graeme insisting on digging the foundations himself.
 By summer the still house was complete, ready for its custom-built still from John Dore & Co (the world’s oldest still maker).
 Now, after much toiling and testing, the perfect ending to our story is ready; let the labours of family hands fill a glass with a special spirit that’s nurtured, distilled, bottled and bonded on one Scottish farm.

 The climax to Ogilvy's vodka production is charcoal filtration.
 They filter the vodka for up to a week using traditional charcoal, before ‘polishing’ it using a 1-micron sheet filter.
-Along with our painstaking distilling process, it ensures a smooth, mellow vodka with maximum taste integrity.
+Along with their painstaking distilling process, it ensures a smooth, mellow vodka with maximum taste integrity.

 Aivy Blue Triple Grain vodka is perfect for consumers looking for a neutral vodka but with a distinctive grain character.
 The melody and harmonies in the flavour of Aivy Blue delight the tastebuds.